-I don’t know who first thought of the “First Strike” concept, but I’d like to congratulate the marketing genius who did.
+It is not certain who first thought of the “First Strike” concept, but they were a marketing genius.
 He or she managed to create a perception of value, for an otherwise ordinary coin, based on nothing more than when the U.S. Mint shipped it to the customer and when it was submitted to the third-party grading service!

 Do you remember when all shampoo bottles had the directions “lather, rinse, then repeat?”
 Do you think some doctor discovered our hair or scalp was better off if we washed it twice?
 No, some marketer figured out that if you changed the directions to add “then repeat,” people would do it and you would sell twice as much shampoo to those people.
 Maybe this marketer moved on to one of the third-party grading services.

 What exactly is a “First Strike?”

 In general, a third-party grading service gives a “First Strike” designation to those coins packaged for shipment from the U.S. Mint within a month of their official release date.
 For mint state coins, the cutoff is January 31st of each year.
 The grading companies base the cutoff date for coins based upon the announced release date.
 Collectors must submit all coins with their original U.S. Mint packaging, and accompanying documents.
 The documents must indicate where and when the coins were packaged for shipment.
 Additionally, it must be within thirty days of submission to the third party grading service.

 The keywords here are that the coins must have been "packaged for shipment" from the U.S. Mint within the first month of their official release.
 It has nothing to do with the date of striking other than they obviously were struck before they were packaged and shipped, which is, of course, true of all coins!